Ohio State nav bar

 The Political Theory Workshop is pluralist in its approach and interdisciplinary in its orientation.
 We are open to a wide range of contributions, including historical, analytic, interpretive, and critical theory, as well as theoretically engaged empirical research.
 We welcome interested faculty and graduate students from all fields and all departments.

 Questions?
-Please contact PT coordinator Ben McKean (mckean.41@osu.edu)
+Please contact Associate Professor, and PT coordinator, Ben McKean (mckean.41@osu.edu).

 Pim Trommelen (Political Science, Ohio State), "The People Feel Powerless: Oligarchic Fatigue as an Explanation for the Lack of Class Conflict."